nadeenJaber509/BirTics-WRO-2026/docs/engineering-journal.md

 - Organizing cable routing.
 - Performing complete robot integration tests.

+---
+# 🔍 Engineering Reflections

+Throughout this project, we learned that engineering is an iterative process rather than a straight path to a final solution.

+Every prototype, design revision, and technical discussion helped us reduce uncertainty and make more informed decisions.
+Instead of aiming for a perfect design from the beginning, we focused on continuous improvement supported by testing, documentation, and teamwork.

+Looking back, the most valuable outcome has not only been the robot itself, but also the engineering experience gained while developing it.

+---
 # 🚀 Looking Ahead

 The engineering journey of Team BirTics is still ongoing.